The Business of Being a Landlord

 Whether it’s contractors, tenants, or anyone else you may find yourself signing a contract with, disputes over the terms or fulfillment of that contract are a possibility.
 With that in mind, it’s wise to plan for disputes by including provision in your contract detailing how they’re to be resolved.
 It’s particularly important to have good communication to solve any problems before they escalate into a conflict requiring legal intervention.
 There are different options as to how to handle actual disputes, with negotiation, mediation, and arbitration each offering their own benefits and drawbacks.
 Regardless, make sure that your contracts have specifics so that both parties are aware of how to go about seeking resolution.

 Don’t leave the business aspects of your landlord business up to chance, particularly when it comes to contracts.
-LegalShield members can work with a real estate expert provider attorney for document review to avoid critical and costly mistakes.
+LegalShield members can work with a real estate expert provider lawyer for document review to avoid critical and costly mistakes.

 Get Legal Help to Support Your Landlord Business